qasar/qasar.github.io/music.md

 permalink: /music/
 ---

 Below is a list of my favorite music.
-You could say this is my desert island list.
 An important criteria for this list is I should have been listening to the album for at least 10 years so the list tends to favor older music.
 Also, since this is album centric, it tends to favor a body of music rather than one song.
-For example, if the list included singles, I would add Jailhouse Rock (Elvis) or House of the Rising Sun (The Animals), two of the best songs in the last 100 years.

-Also, none of this list is music I kind of enjoy -- only the best of the best.

-All killer, no filler.

 <i> Updated January 2020 </i>
 <p>&nbsp;</p>